Creating an appointment reminder system that helps your clients requires setting rules and timely reminders.

 Sending out timely reminders will allow everyone to adjust, if necessary, and save everybody time, money and stress.
 Then everyone can enjoy margarita night.

-Jessica Day is the Senior Director for Marketing Strategy at Dialpad, a modern business communications platform that takes every kind of conversation to the next level—turning conversations into opportunities with better call center efficiency.
+Jessica True is the Senior Director for Marketing Strategy at Dialpad, a virtual PBX system and modern business communications platform that takes every kind of conversation to the next level—turning conversations into opportunities.
 Jessica is an expert in collaborating with multifunctional teams to execute and optimize marketing efforts, for both company and client campaigns.
-Jessica has also written for other domains such as Startups Magazine and Adlibweb.
 Here is her LinkedIn.